AgnostiqHQ/covalent/README.md

 - A set of services that run locally or on a server to dispatch and execute workflow tasks.
 - A browser-based UI from which to to manage workflows and view results.

-You compose workflows using the Covalent API and submit them to the Covalent server.
+You compose workflows using the Covalent API by simply adding a single line of python decorator and submit them to the Covalent server.
 The server analyzes the workflow to determine dependencies between tasks, then dispatches each task to its specified execution backend.
 Independent tasks are executed concurrently if resources are available.

 The Covalent UI displays the progress of each workflow at the level of individual tasks.